rlengvenis/contacts-app/README.md

 yarn build
 ```

 > Python server backend should be running on port: 127.0.0.1:5000.
+> A server with a fixed bug can be downloaded from [contacts-app-server-0.2.7](https://github.com/rlengvenis/contacts-app-server-0.2.7)
-For filtering to work properly
-fix runserver.py line:45 by adding `if contact[k] is not None and v in contact[k]`.
-A server with a fixed bug can be downloaded from [contacts-app-server-0.2.7](https://github.com/rlengvenis/contacts-app-server-0.2.7)
+> Else for filtering to work properly fix runserver.py line:45 by adding `if contact[k] is not None and v in contact[k]`.

 ## Notes